Day Trip To Hvar From Split

 Visit The Pakleni Islands, Or The Hvar Riviera

-Take a taxi boat to the Pakleni islands, an uninhabited chain of wooded islands off Hvar‘s southwestern coast.
-Around 6 miles (10 km) long, there are 16 uninhabited islands.
+If you’re looking for something a little more adventurous, take a taxi boat to the Pakleni islands.
+This is a chain of wooded islands off Hvar‘s southwestern coast.
+Around 6 miles (10 km) long, there are 16 mostly uninhabited islands.
 You can swim, dance, dine, dive, and more at one of the many secluded beaches and coves.

-The largest island is Sveti Klement, which has three settlements Palmizana, Monica Polje, and Vlaka.
-Palmizana hamlet has places to stay, art galleries, restaurants and bars, and room for 200 boats.
+The largest island is Sveti Klement, which has three settlements: Palmizana, Monica Polje, and Vlaka.
+Palmizana does have a few places to stay, along with art galleries, seaside restaurants and bars, hiking trails, and room for 200 boats.

-Galesnik is the closest island and a popular dining spot.
+Galesnik is the closest island and, although not as visited, is perfect foe those seeking tranquility.
 Jerolim is next, with showers, a restaurant and a naturalist (nudist) swimming area a bit away from the main jetty.
-Marinkovac has Stipanska, the site of Carpe Diem Beach, where you can dance all night, and Zrdilca, which has several pebble beaches.
+Marinkovac has Stipanska, the site of lively, Carpe Diem Beach, where you can dance all night, and Zrdilca, which has several pebble beaches.
 All reasons why more than one day here is ideal!

 The Pakleni islands on a day trip to Hvar from Split